ChadProbert/dr-smith-medical-centre-app/README.md

-# Dr. Smith Medical Centre Application
+# Dr. Smith Medical Centre Application :stethoscope:

 The primary users of the application will be the patients and the reception of the Dr. Smith Medical Centre.
 Patients will be able to view Dr. Smith's appointments so they know what options they have when